Stop Chasing P99s in the Dark: A Practical Framework to Balance Performance and Cloud Spend

 Tie

-into CI with budgets per service.
-Alert oncost_per_1k_requests
+infracostinto CI with budgets per service.
+Alert oncost_per_1k_requestsregressions.Tune runtimes (Go

 Key takeaways